Kumarpal613/Weather-App/README.md

 ## 📸 Application Preview

-A glimpse of the application in action, showing the weather for Nagpur.
+A glimpse of the application in action, showing the weather for Jaipur.

 ![Weather App Screenshot](src/assets/weather-app-preview.png)